 And finally I experimented with trimming the edges different amounts.
 Less trimming makes a bigger but shaggier pom pom.
 More trimming makes it a bit smaller, but much more uniformly round.

-In the end I made my pom poms using three fingers, wrapped 30-40 times.
-(No, I’m not crazy enough to count every single time.
-I just eyeballed it.)
+In the end I made the pom poms for my garland using three fingers, wrapped 30-40 times.
+(I’m not crazy enough to count every single time – I just eyeballed it.)

 Interested in other quick and easy projects to brighten up your winter?
 I’ve got you covered.